iffy/using-haxe/index.md

 layout: page
 ---

+# Introduction

 So you want to make a cross-platform application?
-So do I.  At least, my 2018 self did.
-We'll see how far this goes.
-I'm documenting the steps I've taken to get things working for me.
-It's part guide (so should be updated) and part journal.
+Me, too.

+I've created a successful Electron-based budgeting app called [Buckets](https://www.budgetwithbuckets.com).
+The process of making a mobile app, however, has been no fun.
+As of this writing, I'm still working with Expo and ReactNative, but while I wait for patches to get merged I'm exploring other options.

+I want a place to document my findings (mostly so I don't keep going around in circles), so that's why this site exists.

 I'm working on macOS.